LauraBeatris/gympoint-mobile/README.md

 </p>

 ## :rocket: About the project
   Mobile App **(Only available for Android)** of the **Gympoint System**.
-As a student, you're able to do checkins, help orders and also get to know what the instructors answered.
-Students're allowed to do only 5 checkins per week.
+As a student, you're able to do checkins, help orders and also get to know what the instructors answered about your questions.
+Students are allowed to do only 5 checkins per week.
   </br>

   Future features: